 Notably, such a document must remain retrievable or accessible in the system for future reference.
 Various legislation provide for different durations for retention of documents.
 For instance, the Income Tax Act and the Value Added Tax Act provide for 5 – 7 years record retention for tax purposes while the Companies Act and other Acts provide for 7 – 10 years record retention for legal purposes.

 In addition, section 83H of the Kenya Information and Communications Act, provides that for electronic documents to satisfy the requirement for valid retention of documents the record must be retained in the format in which it was originally generated, sent or received and it must contain details which will facilitate identification of the original destination, date and time of dispatch or receipt of such an electronic record.

 Accordingly, it is important to ensure the integrity of the system that you are using for purposes of signing documents.
-For instance, the new Adobe Acrobat Reader permits a user to sign PDF documents and as you are affixing the signature on the document, it informs you that once you sign and save that document, you will not be able to make any further changes to that document as signed.
+For instance, Adobe Acrobat Reader permits a user to sign PDF documents and as you are affixing the signature on the document, it informs you that once you sign and save that document, you will not be able to make any further changes to that document as signed.
 We use this example purely for illustrative purposes and not as an endorsement of Adobe Reader.

 You must look for such security features in a program to be utilized for signing documents.
 Similarly, the program must have time-stamping abilities to record things such as the time of generation of the document, time of delivery to the recipient, time when the signature was affixed in addition to the format and content of the document signed.

 Under Section 83 I of the Kenya Information and Communications Act, the criteria for assessing integrity is whether the information has remained complete and unaltered.
 This is apart from the addition of any endorsement and any change which arises in the normal course of communication, storage and display.
 Consequently, integrity of the system is critical.

 The second question that is likely to arise is, “Is such a contract valid?”